mabdulrehmankhan/oracle-db-xe-21c/README.md

 4. Unzip the downloaded file.
 5. Run `sqldeveloper.exe`.
 6. Open `sqldeveloper.exe`.
-7. Click on the "+" icon on the top left corner.
+7. Click on the green color "+" icon on the top left corner.
 8. Enter the following details:
     - **Name:** HR_SCHEMA
     - **Username:** `hr`